QubesOS/qubes-doc/developer/services/qrexec.md

 ### RPC service with argument (file reader)

 Here we create an RPC call that reads a specific file from a predefined directory on the target.
-This example uses an [argument](#service-argument-in-policy) to the policy.
+This example uses an [argument](#service-policies-with-arguments) to the policy.
 In this example a simplified workflow will be used.
 The service code placed is placed directly in the service definition file on the target VM.
 No separate client script will be needed.

 First, on your target VM, create two files in the home directory: `testfile1` and `testfile2`.
-Have them contain two different lines (like "Hello world!" and "Hello world!
-(2)").
+Have them contain two different "Hello world!" lines.

-Now place the code below in `/etc/qubes-rpc/test.File` on that same target VM.
+Next, we define the RPC service.
-This will create and define our RPC service.
+On the target VM, place the code below at `/etc/qubes-rpc/test.File`:

 ```
 #!/bin/sh